mixxxdj/manual/source/hardware/controllers/denon_mc7000.rst

 .. versionadded:: 2.2.4

--  Initial mapping release
+Initial mapping release

 .. versionchanged:: 2.3.0

--  Fixed a bug for Vinylmode on Deck 4 and added new features, like library sorting, search through track with Jog Wheel, eject track from Deck, added waveform zoom, changed Censor/Reverse/Spinback and Parameter button mapping
+Fixed a bug for Vinylmode on Deck 4 and added new features, like library sorting, search through track with Jog Wheel, eject track from Deck, added waveform zoom, changed Parameter and Censor/Reverse/Spinback button mapping

 Compatibility